Adapting Your Message: Card Wording Tips for Shifting Relationships

 Understanding Relationship Stages and Their Impact on Card Wording

-For example, consider sending a congratulations card for a promotion.
-A new acquaintance might get a general, "Congratulations on the new role!
-Wishing you the best."
-A close friend might get, "I knew you could do it!
-So proud of all your hard work – let's celebrate soon!"
+For example, congratulations card for a promotion.
+New acquaintance?
+General, "Congrats on the new role!
+Best of luck."
+Close friend?
+"I knew you could do it!
+So proud – let's celebrate!"

 Specific Scenarios and Wording Examples